 What Is The Health Care Spending Account?

-The Health Care Spending Account (HCSA) is a negotiated employee benefit that helps state employees pay for health-related expenses with tax-free dollars.
+The Health Care Spending Account (HCSA) is an employee benefit.
+It helps state employees pay for health-related expenses with tax-free dollars.
 This includes medical, hospital, laboratory, prescription drug, dental, vision, and hearing expenses that are not reimbursed by your insurance, or other benefit plans.

-Before enrolling in the HCSA program, you should carefully consider what your eligible expenses might be.
-Reviewing your expenses from previous years can help.
-Once you have estimated the amount of your expenses, you may then determine how much to contribute to your HCSA.
+Before enrolling in the HCSA program, you should consider what your eligible expenses might be.
+Reviewing your costs from previous years can help.
+Once you have estimated the amount of your costs, you may then decide how much to contribute to your HCSA.
 Under federal law, any money that you put into your HCSA must be used for expenses incurred during the plan year in which it was contributed.
-For the 2021 plan year, the maximum annual contribution allowed is $2,750 and the minimum annual contribution is $100.
+For the 2022 plan year, the maximum annual contribution allowed is $2,750 and the minimum annual contribution is $100.
 The maximum contribution may be subject to change annually.

 Who Is Eligible To Enroll?